 Toyota Motor Corporation surprised the global automotive fraternity in December 2021 by announcing 30 new Toyota and Lexus BEVs that are slated for launch by 2030.
 Among those, Toyota showcased 17 models across various body styles.
-In the front row was a small electric car that appeared like a Toyota Aygo EV, titled Toyota bZ Small Crossover.
+In the front row was a small electric car titled Toyota bZ Small Crossover.

-New reports suggest the EV may be called the Toyota bZ1 or Toyota bZ1X.
-Largus.fr reported in January 2022 that the Toyota Aygo’s pure electric sibling would be called the bZ1.
+Following the reveal, reports suggested the EV may be called the Toyota bZ1 or Toyota bZ1X.
+Largus.fr reported in January 2022 that the Toyota Aygo’s pure-electric sibling would be christened the bZ1.
 TMC has filed trademarks for the bZ series nameplates from 1-5 (including the ‘X’ suffix), ready for future deployment.

 The Toyota bZ small crossover features a nearly identical silhouette to that of the latest generation Toyota Aygo.
 The bZ series EVs appear to have been crafted using razor-sharp Japanese samurai swords, and the bZ1X is no different.
 There’s a lot of intricate bodywork with sharp creases and character lines, closed in design philosophy to Lexus than hardcore Toyota models.
 However, what’s clear is that the bZ1X will have a small footprint.